UKHomeOffice/eba-envbuild-tool/eba-platform/README.md

 # EBA - Platform
 EBA - Platform is a set of components that ties into the Visio designs, stores them in the Environment Build Repository, and provides the Environment Action Repository with valid options for users to build.

+Note we recommend building these with the Maven skipTests property set to true - many of these tests attempt to build existing designs from YAML files and have been removed from this codebase for security reasons.

 ## Requirements ##
 - **JDK 7**:
 	JDK 7 is required